damiancipolat/Redis_PUBSUB_node/README.md

 ## Architecture:
 There are two differents blocks.
-- **Api rest**:

-Receive sms message send request and pubslish into the redis queue.
+- **Api rest**:Receive sms message send request and pubslish into the redis queue.

-- **Workers**:

-Differents instances of a same nodejs docker image running in parralel.
+- **Workers**:Differents instances of a same nodejs docker image running in parralel.